 Tudor vs. Rolex: Finding the One that is Right for You

 Just two years later in 1910, Rolex made watchmaking history.
 They produced the first wristwatch in the world to receive chronometer certification.
 That moment established Rolex as a pioneer in the industry.
 In the years to follow, the brand would go on to set the standard.
-For example, they created the first waterproof wristwatch and patented the world’s first perpetual self-winding mechanism.
+For example, they created the first water resistant wristwatch and patented the world’s first perpetual self-winding mechanism.
 Over the past century, Rolex has introduced countless other innovations into the watch industry.
 To this day, the iconic Rolex crown serves as a symbol of superior quality, invention, and prestige.

 Wilsdorf established Tudor in 1946 with the mission of manufacturing watches with the same integrity and principles as Rolex.
 However, he wanted to offer a more modest price.
 With the brand’s first models, he did just that.
 The Oyster and Oyster Prince reflected certain aspects of the Rolex style and quality.
 Yet, they came at a price that was more affordable and consequently accessible to a new set of customers.
 Into the 1950s, Tudor started to take on a life of its own.

-For decades, there was one key difference between Rolex and Tudor: their watch movements.
+For decades, there was one key difference when comparing Rolex vs. Tudor: their watch movements.
 Rolex uses in-house movements exclusively – a principle on which the brand was founded.
 On the other hand, Tudor used the more affordable Swiss ETA movements for many years.
 This served Tudor well in sticking with its own guiding principle of creating more accessible timepieces.
 However, in 2015, Tudor developed its first in-house movement.
 It debuted in a model called the North Flag.
 Soon after, Tudor added it to updated versions of the Pelagos and Heritage Black Bay models.